xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 areas = ["Systems", "Programming Languages"]
 # Tags can be set to a collection of a few keywords specific to your blogpost.
 # Consider these similar to keywords specified for a research paper.
-tags = ["collaborative apps", "data structures", "CRDTs", "eventual consistency"]
+tags = ["collaborative apps", "data structures", "CRDTs", "composition"]

 [extra]
 # For the author field, you can decide to not have a url.